Type of monument: Sacral object

 Location: Aktobe region, Shalkar district, 13 km south-south-west of Shalkar town

 Research: There are materials about Arystan batyr in the books “Ayanbai zhaumen alyskan” and “Karabas Batyrdyn urpaktary” of T.Tolepbergen, as well as in the book “Encyclopedia of Shalkar”.

 Brief description: The tomb of the national hero and a prominent representative of the national liberation uprising of XVIII-XIX centuries, the hero Arystan Tinaliuly is located 13 km south of Shalkar town in Akshi area, the necropolis called “necropolis of Arystan”.
 The tomb itself is located in the western part of Saryzhygan hill, which was formerly called Sasykkuduk.

-The research of the burial place of Arystan batyr, it turned out that the mausoleum was 9 meters long and 5 meters wide.
-The mausoleum was built of baked bricks, had a large dome and consisted of two rooms.
-In 2005, the domed mausoleum of the batyr was restored.
+The research of the burial place of Arystan batyr revealed that the mausoleum was 9 metres long and 5 metres wide, built of burnt bricks, probably had a large dome and consisted of two rooms.
+In 2005 the dome-shaped mausoleum of batyr was restored.